zrhoffman/vscode-go/Debugging-Go-code.md

 To use the debugger, you must currently manually install `delve`.
 See the [Installation Instructions](https://github.com/derekparker/delve/tree/master/Documentation/installation) for full details.
 On OS X it requires creating a self-signed cert to sign the `dlv` binary.

 Based on how you install delve it will either end up in your PATH or GOPATH.
-If it ends up in your GOPATH, then the Go extension cannot find it using the GOPATH you set in user/workspace settings.
+If it ends up in your GOPATH which you have only set in user/workspace settings, then the Go extension cannot find it.
 Therefore, either ensure that `dlv` is in your path or ensure that GOPATH is set outside of VS Code so that the Go extension can find it.

 # Set up configurations in launch.json